 With more than $1.5 trillion spent on marketing and communications worldwide, there are significant incentives for marketers to evaluate the optimal structures, approaches, strategies, tools, platforms and processes for globalization and multi-market localization.
 Most organizations are still structured in siloes around campaign creation, campaign management, creative services, translation, analytics, local marketing, SEO, publishing, display, paid search, etc. and are challenged to run shorter cycle time campaigns across all of these internal and external groups.

-- Ayman Abouseif - Fujitsu, Head of Marketing - EEMEA&I
+- Ayman Abouseif - Fujitsu, VP of Product Marketing - International Business

 - Caleb Hunt - CitiGroup, Chief Marketing Officer